 - Work & Family

 - Small Business

-According to the U.S. Bureau of Labor Statistics employment situation summary released June 2nd, 2017, unemployment was essentially unchanged at 4.3 percent in May and the number of unemployed at 6.9 million.
-Employment grew in health care and mining.
+According to the U.S. Bureau of Labor Statistics employment situation summary released July 7th, 2017, unemployment was little changed at 4.4 percent in June and the number of unemployed at 7.0 million.
+Employment grew in health care, social assistance, financial activities, and mining.

 Visit the U.S. Bureau of Labor Statistics for the complete summary.